aviadgawl/DotNetCoreLab/README.md

 # DotNetCoreLab

-This reposetory contain simple examples of programing subjects in the .net core framework.
+This repository contain simple examples of programing subjects in the .net core framework.

 ## Inversion Of Control